charissefoo/charissefoo.github.io/_posts/2016-08-01-lake-house-stories.md

 <h3>I. The Descent </h3>
 <p>
-<i>The Descent</i> asks what a coming-of-age ritual might be in a modern, sustainability-oriented community - a tribe defined by its close relationship to the water.
-It is also interested in the symbolism of such rituals: rebirth from the womb of the sea, emerging from the belly of the monster, and resurrection from the depths.</p>
+<i>The Descent</i> asks what a coming-of-age ritual might be in a modern, sustainability-oriented community: a tribe defined by its close relationship to the water.
+The story dives into the symbolism of such rituals: rebirth from the womb of the sea, emerging from the belly of the monster, and resurrection from the depths.</p>

 <span class="image fit"><img src="{% link assets/images/lake-house-stories/charisse-foo-lake-house-stories-01.jpg %}" alt="Underwater" /></span>

 <p>
-The story takes the opportunity to illustrate the most isolated living spaces of the community: the lab and deep farms at the bottom of the lake, which are used for research.
+<i>The Descent</i> takes the opportunity to illustrate the most isolated living spaces of the community: the lab and deep farms at the bottom of the lake, which are used for research.
 It explores the systems in place for self-sufficiency, making reference to existing underwater labs and farms, most notably Aquarius, located in the Florida Keys National Marine Sanctuary, and Nemo’s Garden in Noli Bay, Italy.</p>
 <!-- Image Grid -->
 <div class="row">
 	<div class="6u 12u$(small)">